Skyscanner/full-stack-recruitment-test/README.md

 ## Running the project

-The project is configured to run in docker using docker-compose to connect the client and server containers.
+The project is configured to run in [Docker](https://docs.docker.com/get-started/) using [Docker Compose](https://docs.docker.com/compose/gettingstarted/) to connect the client and server containers.

 - `APIKEY=<key> docker-compose up --build`

+Feel free to develop the project as you want (in or out of Docker), but please ensure that the project works as expected inside Docker when you're ready to submit.

 ## Submission Guidelines